Creative Mindset: A Simple Guide to a Creative Mindset

 What is a different way I can look at my work?

-If you found this post useful, I’d love for you to get my emails too.
-That’s a place I share most of what is going on in front and behind the scenes.
+But if you did get something useful from this post, I’d love for you to get my emails too.
+That’s a place I share most of the joys and frustrations of working creatively consistently.